peeradonmoke2002/FRA502_HW_6703/README.md

 The range of interest for x is set between -2 and 2 for each dimension with N = 80 grid points.

-By in this howmework, we will implement optimization algorithms to find the global minimum of the Rastrigin function as a **objective function or cost function**.
+In this homework we implement optimization algorithms to find the global minimum of the Rastrigin function, treating it as an **objective (cost) function**.

 ## Optimization Algorithms
 In this homework, we will implement the following optimization algorithms:
-1. Newton's Method **(cannont find global minima alone)**
+1. Newton's Method **(cannot find the global minimum by itself)**
-- Gradient Descent and Hessian Matrix calculation
+   - Gradient and Hessian calculation
-- Add damping factor to Hessian Matrix
+   - Damping the Hessian
-- Add Line Search with Armijo backtracking
+   - Line search with Armijo backtracking
-2. Cross-Entropy Method (CEM) **(can find global minima)**
+2. Cross-Entropy Method (CEM) **(can reach the global minimum)**

 ## Newton's Method